pranv/clockwork_rnn/README.md

 ## Modified CWRNN

-It is now apparent that CWRNN is actually Hierarchical Subsampling Networks.
+It is now apparent that CWRNN is actually Hierarchical Subsampling Networks  (HSNs).
 And when the blocks of the recurrent weight matrix form a perticular pattern, they are almost the same thing as seq2seq.
-With this logic, I have written `crnn_htm.py`
+With this logic, I have written `crnn_htm.py`.
+Note - I believe that in if the modules are [1, 2, 4, ...., 64, 1] and  the recurrent weight matrix is the transpose of what is suggested in the paper, then only the first module should take in inputs, and the last module should produce output.
+This makes it identical to HSNs.

 Here are 2 images that capture the long term properties of original cwrnn vs the modified one:

-PLOTS: Gradient Norm vs Time Step
+Both plots are Gradient Norm vs Time Step:

+Modified - HSN like:
 ![new](https://cloud.githubusercontent.com/assets/8753078/11609470/456733fe-9bad-11e5-87e4-cdf2d609d896.png)
-This is what I have modified

 Original implementation gives:
 ![old](https://cloud.githubusercontent.com/assets/8753078/11609493/c3c490c0-9bad-11e5-86ef-eb4f8164bc64.png)